Andrew Lansley: Proposed health reforms

 In May 2012, Lansley appeared at the Royal College of Nursing annual conference where he stated that although "the number of qualified nurses has gone down by nearly 3,000... clinical staffing levels overall have gone up by nearly 4,000".
 His comments at the conference were met with uproar from nurses and union members in the audience with heckling and some shouting "liar".
 The Royal College's general secretary, Dr Peter Carter criticised the health secretary's claim as being "nonsense that there's more clinical staff than there was two years ago is just incorrect" and later told the health secretary that currently "There is a great deal of unhappiness" amongst nurses and health care professionals, with a standing ovation from the audience.

-On 28 June 2012, doctors meeting at a British Medical Association conference voted in favour of calling for Andrew Lansley's resignation.
+On 28 June 2012, doctors meeting at a British Medical Association conference voted in favour of calling for Lansley's resignation.

 Doctors voted in agreement of a motion stating "This meeting has no confidence in Andrew Lansley, the Secretary of State for Health, and calls for him to resign".
 In the meeting, Lansley was accused by the BMA of "breaching doctors' trust" over pension agreements, and was accused by Dr Gary Marlowe who tabled the motion that "during the election he (Lansley) misled the public and the profession" regarding the Health and Social Care Bill.
 Before voting, Marlowe also stated that "The Bill went through a stunning number of amendments and revisions.
 I believe the most of any Bill.
 How can we trust someone with such a poor record with our NHS?"

-On 4 September 2012, Lansley was moved out of his role as Health Secretary into the position of Lord Privy Seal.
+On 4 September 2012, Lansley was replaced in his role as health secretary by Jeremy Hunt, with Lansley becoming Leader of the House of Commons.

+In the years that followed, the reforms remained the focus of criticism by both the medical profession and independent bodies.

 Salt reduction

-In 2010 Nutrition policy was transferred to the Department of Health.
+In 2010, responsibility for nutrition policy was transferred to the Department of Health.
 As Secretary of State for Health, Andrew Lansley was accused by the BMJ of allowing the food industry to stall progress in reducing salt content in food (subsequently restarted in 2014 by Anna Soubry with publication of new targets effective in 2017).